 Here are some words of wisdom from some of the most famous philosophers of all time.

-Aristotle was one of the most famous philosophers and a pioneering figure in the history of philosophy.
+Aristotle was one of the most famous and eminent philosophers and a pioneering figure in the history of philosophy.
 His ideas have significantly shaped Western culture.

 He had something to say on just about every subject, and modern philosophy almost always bases its ideas on the teachings of Aristotle.